yugr/rust-slides/materials/materials.md

 - Is manually looping through a vector always strictly worse then using iterators? https://users.rust-lang.org/t/is-manually-looping-through-a-vector-always-strictly-worse-then-using-iterators/5098
 - Why is iterator so much faster? https://www.reddit.com/r/rust/comments/eiwhkn/why_is_iterator_so_much_faster/
 - About optimizations of for loops: https://internals.rust-lang.org/t/about-optimizations-of-for-loops/18896
+- Why does iteration over an inclusive range generate longer assembly in Rust than in C++? https://stackoverflow.com/questions/70672533/why-does-iteration-over-an-inclusive-range-generate-longer-assembly-in-rust-than/70680224

 # Noalias